 Skip to main content

 Reply is an AI-powered sales engagement platform.
-The Reply API (v3) exposes that platform as a REST API: anything your team does in the dashboard, you can automate from your own code, scripts, or AI agents.
+The Reply API (v3) gives you access to the platform through a REST API, so you can automate the same workflows available in the Reply dashboard from your own applications, scripts, or AI agents.

 At a glance

-Every request is an HTTPS call to a /v3 endpoint with your API key in the Authorization header.
-Here’s a complete one — it also confirms your credentials work:
+Every request is an HTTPS call to a /v3 endpoint and includes your API key in the Authorization header.
+This example returns information about the authenticated user and confirms that your credentials work:

 curl https://api.reply.io/v3/whoami \